stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### HELEN

-Yeah, that's gonna-- you're gonna get *clogged*.
+Yeah, that's gonna--you're gonna get clogged!

 #### LYDIA

-Just "oh no!"
+Just--"oh no!"

 #### TIM

-Like that film *The Sap Locker*.
+Like that film, *The Sap Locker*.
 You know.

-##### [laugher]
+__[Helen splutters with laughter]__

 #### ALEX

-I want you to know how on board I am with Helen being in charge.
-I didn't call that "hot".
+I want you to know how on-board I am with Helen being in charge: I didn't call that "hot".
 Could've done.

 #### TIM

 Could've done.

+#### HELEN

+Yeah.

 #### ALEX

-Tryin' a help.
+Trying to help.

 #### TIM